-lost to the environment.
+- 105. The location of the black surface on the inside of the glass tubing is poor engineering design because it locates the hottest point in the receiver on the glass where heat is readily lost to the environment.
 During the site visit on April 4, Mr. Johnson also showed us a more conventional receiver tube design comprising a black coated pipe located along the center axis of a glass tube in which a vacuum is created.
-This is precisely what a parabolic trough receiver is and it has much lower heat losses because the solar energy absorbed on the black pipe is insulated by the vacuum.

-- 106. Apparently, Mr. Johnson does not recognize the advantages of the latter tubular design and supports his current design of the black-painted glass tube. - 107.
-During my visit to the R&D Site on April 4, 2017, I was informed by Mr. Johnson that he would replace the molten-salt working fluid with synthetic oil.
+This is precisely what a parabolic trough receiver is and it has much lower heat losses because the solar energy absorbed on the black pipe is insulated by the vacuum. - 106.
+Apparently, Mr. Johnson does not recognize the advantages of the trough tubular design in contrast to his current design of the black-painted glass tube. - 107.
+During my visit to the IAS R&D Site on April 4, 2017, I was informed by Mr. Johnson that he would replace the molten-salt working fluid with synthetic oil.
 This was also confirmed by his statements during his deposition.
-In Appendix IV, I calculate the thermal losses from the IAS receiver in Figure 5(c) by assuming that the temperature of the black coating is at 400C, the highest working temperature of the hot oil used in the receiver, and that of the environment at 21C.
+In Appendix III, I calculate the thermal losses from the IAS receiver in Figure 5(c) by assuming that the temperature of the black coating is at 400C, the highest working temperature of the hot oil used in the receiver, and that of the environment at 21C.
 The results show that the losses from the four receivers on a dish would be almost 23 kW or about 38% of the total energy incident on the receiver, resulting in a receiver efficiency of 62%. - 108.
 For comparison, I calculated the actual thermal losses from a standard parabolic trough receiver using the results of a peer-reviewed paper.
-Burkholder and Kutscher measure the thermal losses from a Schott PTR Receiver tube, which is similar to the tubular one described by Mr. Johnson above in paragraph 105, at a temperature of 400C.
+Burkholder and Kutscher measure the thermal losses from a Schott PTR Receiver tube, which is similar to the tubular receiver described by Mr. Johnson in paragraph 105, at a temperature of 400C.
 I calculate the Schott PTR receiver's efficiency at 96%.
-These calculations are shown in Appendix IV. - 109.
+These calculations are shown in Appendix III. - 109.
 The limited information provided on the receiver design of Figure 5(c) and the tube he showed during the April 4, 2017 tour does not explain the purpose of the molten salt on the inside of the receiver, and I do not understand it.
-It may provide a small amount of thermal storage but could also create some significant problems. - 110.
-I am not aware of molten salt ever being used with copper piping.
-Parabolic trough systems use a stainless steel piping in the receivers and carbon steel piping when transporting hot oil at the 400C.
-At higher temperatures, nickel alloys are the most common metals used in molten salt systems.
-Also, molten salt will expand and contract as it melts and freezes at 220 C. I saw no indication in the materials I reviewed that Mr. Johnson has considered materials compatibility for molten salt and copper or the molten salt expansion-freezing issue and the stresses it will put on the piping.
+It may provide a small amount of thermal storage but could also create some significant problems.

-&lt;sup>41 Pl.
-Ex.
-565, Site Tour Video Clip 3 10:30:24 through 10:31:50.
+&lt;sup>40 Attachment 15, available on the enclosed disc, Site Tour Video Clip 3 10:30:24 through 10:31:50.

-&lt;sup>42 Pl.
-Ex.
-565, Site Tour Video Clip 3 10:30:24 through 10:31:50.
+&lt;sup>41 Attachment 15, available on the enclosed disc, Site Tour Video Clip 3 10:30:24 through 10:31:50.

-&lt;sup>43 Deposition of Neldon Johnson, June 28, 2017, 161 16 - 25
+&lt;sup>42 Deposition of Neldon Johnson, June 28, 2017, Attachment 1 at 161:16 - 163:3

-&lt;sup>44 Heat Loss Testing of Schott's 2008 PTR70 Parabolic Trough Receiver F. Burkholder and C. Kutscher, National Renewable Energy Laboratory, Technical Report NREL/TP-550-45633, May 2009
+&lt;sup>43 Heat Loss Testing of Schott's 2008 PTR70 Parabolic Trough Receiver F. Burkholder and C. Kutscher, National Renewable Energy Laboratory, Technical Report NREL/TP-550-45633, May 2009